LogtalkDotOrg/logtalk.org/_pages/documentation.md

 <!-- -->

--   [HTML version](https://logtalk3.readthedocs.io/en/latest/) @ the Read the Docs website (latest git version; provides [improved search support](https://blog.readthedocs.com/search-improvements/) but its links to API documentation are non-functional; use it mainly to preview upcoming Handbook updates)
+-   [HTML version](https://logtalk3.readthedocs.io/en/latest/) @ the Read the Docs website (latest git version; provides [improved search support](https://blog.readthedocs.com/search-improvements/) but its links to API documentation are for the stable version; use it mainly to **preview** upcoming Handbook updates)

 ## APIs